 So who fills those big shoes in 2017?
 This week, we’ll be offering our best answers.

-Today’s question: Who is the next DeMarcus Walker?
+Today's question: Who will be the next Dalvin Cook in the ACC?

 This is a tough question to answer, considering what the position looks like across the conference.
 Only one running back who rushed for over 1,000 yards last season returns -- Miami’s Mark Walton.
 The top returning rusher?
 Louisville quarterback Lamar Jackson.
 There are so many unproven players, someone under-the-radar now could emerge as the stalwart.
 For now, we have to take our best educated guess.

 The standard: Cook did so much for Florida State, where to begin?
 He rushed for over 1,000 yards each of his three seasons with the Seminoles.
 As a sophomore in 2015, he averaged 7.4 yards per carry.
 As a junior last season, he had a career-high 1,765 yards to break Warrick Dunn's school career rushing record and finished as a unanimous All-American.
 He blended his power with speed and fierce determination and reliably got the tough yards whenever the Seminoles needed them.
 His growth as a pass-catcher out of the backfield shouldn’t be overlooked, either.
 As it stands, there is no heir apparent to Cook in the ACC, but there are backs to keep an eye on throughout 2017.

 It’s not a coincidence that Akers is in this spot.
 He is the same size as Cook as listed on the Florida State roster (5-foot-11, 213 pounds) and is in all likelihood going to be tasked with filling Cook’s shoes in an offense that relies heavily on a strong running game.
 Akers, rated No. 9 in the nation in the 2017 signing class, led all rushers in the Florida State spring game with 87 yards on 10 carries and is poised to make an impact immediately.